jayapriya054/Database-Analysis-and-Automation-for-an-Online-Toy-Store-using-SQL/README.md

 To analyse how each product contribute to the business and how product launches impact the overall portfolio.

 USE CASES:
-1. Analysing sales and revenue by products.
+1. Analysing the sales and revenue by products.
 2. Monitoring the impact of adding a new product to product portfolio.
 3. Watching product sales trends to understand overall health of business.